Cracked (Canadian TV series): Broadcast

 On October 4, 2012, White Pine Pictures announced that they secured the program sale of the series to Astral's Québec fiction channel Séries+ pre-MIPCOM.
 On January 15, 2013, they announced the sale of the series by German distributor BetaFilm to Canal+ in France.
 Cracked went to air on the newly branded free TV channel, D8, Fridays at 8.45pm, commencing April 19, 2013.

 The first season premiered in the United States on ReelzChannel cable on August 30, 2013 with the second season picked up for 2014.
 Sister network Ovation (American TV channel) acquired US syndication rights for their "Mystery Alley" channel on the Ovation NOW streaming service app.
-The series is currently airing on the network, starting on January 15, 2021.